-I’ve been researching family history for some time now, and recently I began to wonder about writing up what I’ve found so far.
+I began researching my family history over 20 years ago, but it was only quite recently that I began writing a narrative of what I’ve discovered to date.
 I have notes and fragments of research scattered all over the place, odd chapters I’ve written in a notebook, old photographs, my mother’s travel diaries and the basic facts recorded in a family history database.
 Oh, yes, and my Ancestry DNA results, a recent addition which shows that despite having been born in England I am more Scottish than the average Scot, something that my family tree also demonstrates.

 There is nothing particularly famous or special about my family.
 I haven’t (yet) been able to link it to William the Conqueror, Charlemagne or Attila the Hun.
 Occasionally family members have featured in minor newspaper stories, but mostly they seem to have led quiet, unremarkable lives, worked in jobs that were typical for the time, and kept out of prison and the workhouse, although they do seem to have had slightly more than their share of lunatics.